michal-h21/packdtx/readme.md

 ## Usage

 In directory with your source codes, create file named `.packdtx` or `packdtx.conf`.
-This file uses simple format to store package configuration.
+This file uses lua table format to store package configuration.
+For more info see

 Example[[1]](#fn1):